kodiyak/modbox/README.md

-# Modbox - Modular and Flexible TypeScript/JavaScript Runtime
+# Modpack - Modular and Flexible TypeScript/JavaScript Runtime

 ## Introduction

-**Modbox** is a modular JavaScript runtime that allows you to run JavaScript and TypeScript code in a flexible and isolated environment, built on top of `es-module-shims`.
+**Modpack** is a modular JavaScript runtime that allows you to run JavaScript and TypeScript code in a flexible and isolated environment, built on top of `es-module-shims`.
 It supports various plugins for module resolution, caching, and code transformation, redefining how modules are processed at runtime.

-### Why Modbox?
+### Why Modpack?

 In today's web development, rigid build tools often limit innovation.
-Modbox offers a powerful alternative for scenarios demanding **unprecedented control** over module handling.
+Modpack offers a powerful alternative for scenarios demanding **unprecedented control** over module handling.
 It helps you:

 - **Gain Granular Control:** Fine-tune every step of module processing, moving beyond monolithic bundlers.
 - **Embrace Extreme Modularity:** Build custom pipelines by adding, removing, or reordering plugins.